chorus: a cross-agent plugin mesh for AI coding CLIs

 What it does

-chorus is an open-source plugin collection that creates a 4×3 delegation mesh between four AI coding CLIs:
+chorus is an open-source plugin collection that creates a full 6×6 delegation mesh between six AI coding CLIs:

 Claude Code